Cottenham: Cottenham Racecourse

 Horse riding is relatively popular in the parish, with numerous maintained bridleways and riding clubs.
 A racecourse lies directly to the east of the village at Mason's Pasture off Beach Road.
 The University of Cambridge horse racing clubs have been riding at Mason's Pasture since the late 18th century.
-The Grand National Hunt Steeple Chase, now held at the Cheltenham Festival, was staged there in 1870 and 1877.
+The National Hunt Chase, now held at the Cheltenham Festival, was staged there in 1870 and 1877.
 A permanent course was laid out in the 1880s and the land bought by the parish in 1918, with the grandstand rebuilt in 1923.
-The racecourse is used for three point-to-point race meetings each year, usually in January, February and March.
+The racecourse was used for three point-to-point race meetings each year, usually in January, February and March, until its closure in 2020.

 Notable residents

 Immigrant to the American colony of New England, John Coolidge, was born in Cottenham and baptised at All Saints' Church in September 1604.
 Among his many notable American descendants is US President J. Calvin Coolidge.
 The family home is believed to be the thatched cottage adjacent to All Saints’ Church.
 Calvin Coolidge contributed funds to the restoration of the church tower in 1928.

-The grandmother of the diarist Samuel Pepys lived in Cottenham; their house in the northern area of the village bears a plaque.
-Sir Richard Pepys (d.1659) was Lord Justice of Ireland.
-In 1703, Mrs Catherine Pepys founded a Charity School in the village when she donated a house for a schoolmaster and £150 to purchase land and provide teaching for sixteen poor children.
-The village gave its name to the title of another member of the Pepys family, Charles Pepys, 1st Earl of Cottenham (d.
-1851), who during his life also held the position of Lord Chancellor.
+Ancestors of diarist Samuel Pepys lived in the village and his greatgrandfather acquired the manor of Cottenham.
+Other descendants of the Pepys family of Cottenham include Sir Richard Pepys and Charles Pepys, 1st Earl of Cottenham.

-Thomas Tenison, Archbishop of Canterbury between 1694 and 1715 was born in Cottenham in 1636.
+Thomas Tenison, Archbishop of Canterbury between 1694 and 1715, was born in Cottenham in 1636.

 The Norwich City and Leeds United F.C. footballer Adam Drury was born in Cottenham.